St Patrick's Day recipes to fill you with Irish cheer on March 17

 Trawling around the Internet on various sites and engaging with our readers over the last seven years we’ve come across some interesting recipes for St. Patrick’s Day.
-Some of them are simply classics and unchangeable like the Full Irish breakfast but some like the Dubliner Shepherd’s Pie recipe give a new twist to a much-loved comfort food from home.
+Some of them are simply classics and unchangeable like the Full Irish breakfast but some like the Dubliner Shepherd’s Pie recipe gives a new twist to a much-loved comfort food from home.

 Here are our top ten favorite Irish recipes for St. Patrick’s Day this year:

 Lay six thick slices of Canadian bacon in a single layer in a large skillet.
 Fry on both sides until medium brown then remove from the skillet (place somewhere warm), but leave the grease in the pan.

 Melt 2 tablespoons of butter and crack 4 eggs into the pan, try to avoid breaking the yolk.

 Add 2 small tomato slices and 4 slices of soda bread to the pan.
 Fry gently, occasionally stirring the tomatoes.

 Keep everything separate with the brown the bread to either side.

 When the egg whites are set and the yolks are still a bit runny, place everything on two plates.

 Brown 4 Irish sausages sliced half an inch thick in a nonstick skillet.

 Layer 3 or 4 potatoes sliced ½ inch thick, salt and pepper, half a sliced onion, 1 tablespoon minced parsley, and the sausages in a Dutch oven.
 Add stock.